-Payment for excursion and study days as they occur, are the responsibility of the student.
+Payment for excursions and study days as they occur, are the responsibility of the student.
+Year 11 have the opportunity to participate in the NSW Law Society's Mock Trial Competition.

 Mathematics Courses

 Senior Mathematics courses are comprised of the following courses presented over 2 years as Year 11 and Year 12 courses in accordance with the structure mandated by the NSW Educational Standards Authority.